 Under the proposed change, Second Street from Hermosa Avenue to Beach Street would be closed to local traffic for approximately six weeks.
 Six public parking spaces would be occupied during this time for drilling operations.
 These impacts are construction related and short term.
 The applicant is preparing a traffic plan to safely divert traffic around the bore-site staging area, and arranging for alternative parking for the affected public parking spaces.
 Pedestrian access will be maintained during construction.
 Additionally, Mitigation Measures T-1 through T-7, as described in the certified EIR, would be implemented as part of the proposed change to further reduce significant transportation impacts associated with construction activities.
 Furthermore, proposed drilling would occur outside of the peak summer season.
 No new or different marine transportation impacts would occur with implementation of the proposed change.
-Implementation of the HDD approach as proposed, combined with appropriate mitigation measures from the adopted MMP, would not create any new significant transportation impacts nor substantially increase any previously identified transportation impacts.
+Implementation of the HDD approach as proposed, combined with appropriate mitigation measures from the previously adopted MMP, would not create any new significant transportation impacts nor substantially increase any previously identified transportation impacts.
 This issue is further discussed in the Addendum to the EIR.

-Based upon the certified EIR, the Addendum to the EIR, public SECTION 12. comments and the record before the Planning Commission, the Planning Commission finds that the Project would not result in identification of new significant environmental effects or a substantial increase in the severity of significant effects beyond those previously identified in the areas of Air Quality, Aesthetics.
-Noise and Transportation/Traffic.
+SECTION 12.
+Based upon the certified EIR, the Addendum to the EIR, public comments and the record before the City Council, the City Council finds that the Project would not result in identification of new significant environmental effects or a substantial increase in the severity of significant effects beyond those previously identified in the areas of Air Quality, Aesthetics, Noise and Transportation/Traffic.
+Furthermore, no new information of substantial importance has become available which would show any criteria set forth in CEQA Guidelines 15162(a) (3).